How to import exercise data to Strava

 Upload logic

-Upload method retrieves uploaded file collection as a parameter.
+The upload method retrieves the uploaded file collection as a parameter.

 [DisableRequestSizeLimit]